mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * right-click a folder in Explorer and select "New File"
   * enter a file name

+* to move a file to a different folder

+  * drag it within the Explorer onto a different folder

 * to delete a file or folder

   * select file in Explorer and press delete (cmd-delete)